Booker scores 38 as Suns beat Bulls

 Mitchell scored 32 points and finished with seven rebounds, six assists and four steals, while Bojan Bogdanovic and Mike Conley Jr scored 20 and 18 respectively to condemn the Knicks to a third straight defeat.

-The Miami Heat secured a comfortable 121-100 win over the Washington Wizards, while the Toronto Raptors ran out 116-101 winners to inflict a fifth successive defeat on the Charlotte Hornets.
+The Miami Heat secured a comfortable 121-100 victory against the Washington Wizards, while the Toronto Raptors ran out 116-101 winners to inflict a fifth successive defeat on the Charlotte Hornets.

 - 'It belongs to all of us': Join us in celebrating 100 years of informing, educating and entertaining the UK